SSH access

 Accept the default path; setting a passphrase is recommended.

-2. Upload your public key
+2. Upload the public key to the server

 $ ssh-copy-id yourusername@ssh.mathematik.hu-berlin.de